BigSlikTobi/tackle_4_loss/README.md

 ## Overview

-Tackle4Loss aims to provide users with up-to-date American Football news curated from different NFL Source News Sites like NFL.com or ESPN.com.
+Tackle4Loss aims to provide users with up-to-date American Football news.
+The main news feed is structured into three distinct sections: a horizontally scrollable "NFL Headlines" (Source 1 news), a "Story Lines" section displaying curated cluster stories in a horizontally scrollable paged grid, and an "Other News" section listing articles from other sources with explicit pagination.
 Users can select their favorite team and receive push notifications for new, relevant articles.
 The app also allows users to browse team information, including rosters and injury reports.

 This Flutter application serves as the user interface, interacting with a Supabase backend for data storage, retrieval (via Edge Functions), and push notification triggering (via Database Webhooks and Edge Functions).
 The app is designed to be responsive, adapting its layout for mobile, tablet, and web screens, supports push notifications on iOS, Android, and Web, and provides user settings for customization.